 Claude Allary - Mr. Allary resides in Paris working as an independent consultant in life sciences.
 He was most recently a managing partner of Bionest, a pharmaceutical consulting firm with offices in Paris and New York that he co-founded in 2003.
 Prior to Bionest, Mr. Allary accumulated over 20 years of experience within the pharmaceutical industry, successively with Rhône-Poulenc (now Sanofi), Parke-Davis (now Pfizer) and Glaxo.
-He also spent 7 years with Arthur D. Little in London, Brussels and Paris, followed by 4 years with ISO Health Care Group.
+He also spent 7 years with Arthur D. Little in London, Brussels, and Paris, followed by 4 years with ISO Health Care Group.

-Andrew Bishop - Mr. Bishop is a Partner and Co-Founder of Bingley Capital Inc., and brings over 20 years of experience in advising biotech and health care companies.
-He has worked on over 100 financing and M&A transactions over his career.
-Prior to establishing Bingley Capital in 2009, he held senior roles in investment banking, including Head of Health Care Investment Banking at HSBC Securities (Canada) Inc., where he covered biotech, pharma, and specialty pharma companies.
-Mr. Bishop received an International M.B.A. (with Distinction) from the Schulich School of Business at York University, and a Bachelor of Arts in Political Science and Economics from McGill University.
-He also received his Chartered Financial Analyst designation.
+Andrew Bishop - Mr. Bishop is a Partner at Bingley Capital Inc., a private equity firm based in Toronto.
+Mr. Bishop brings over 25 years of experience in advising biotech and health care companies, having worked on hundreds of financings and M&A transactions over his career.
+Prior to founding Bingley Capital, he held senior roles in investment banking at HSBC and Gordon Capital.
+Mr. Bishop has an MBA from the Schulich School of Business, and a Bachelor of Arts from McGill University.
+He also has a Chartered Financial Analyst designation.
+Mr. Bishop was previously a director of Prometic Life Sciences and AmacaThera.